-I love Mediterranean cuisine and Greek food is at the top of the list.
+I love Mediterranean cuisine and Greek food is at the top of my favorites list.
 Spinach pie, or spanakopita, is what I usually order whenever I go to a Greek restaurant.
-It's got spinach, feta, onion, sometimes ricotta, egg and scallions layered phyllo dough.
 It's in the burek (or 'borek') family and if you know me personally, you know that I am crazy for all things burek!

 I've made this recipe twice, and on the second go-round I added a teaspoon of nutmeg, used organic frozen spinach (because I had it in the freezer) and chopped up 1 leek in addition to the onion and scallions.